aashish4533/BloomBook/frontend/src/SYSTEM_FLOW_DIAGRAM.md

 │  [← Back to Home]                                               │
 │                                                                  │
 │         🛡️ Admin Portal                                         │
-│    Secure access for BookOra administrators                     │ │                                                                  │
+│    Secure access for BookBloom administrators                     │ │                                                                  │
 │  ┌────────────────────────────────────────────────────────┐    │
 │  │ Sign In                                                 │    │